pyload/pyload/README.md

 ### Alternative License

-With an explicit permission of the authors you may use or distribute this software under a different license according to the agreement.
+With an explicit permission of the **pyLoad team** you may use or distribute this software under a different license according to the agreement.

 ### Contributor License Agreement